smudgelang/smear/doc/tutorial/pinball-tutorial.rst

 Welcome to the Smudge tutorial!
 This is intended for people familiar with C and the \*nix environment.
-In particular, it will assume a good knowledge of the C language, a working understanding of libraries and linkers, and good facility with the command line.
+In particular, it will assume a good knowledge of the C programming language, a working understanding of libraries and linkers, and good facility with the command line.
 It is assumed that your environment is Linux and supports pthreads.
 Other environments can be made to work, but might require more advanced knowledge.

-In this tutorial, we'll create a simple pinball machine game.
-It will accept coins from players, drop a ball, then accumulate a score until the ball is lost through the drain.
+.. sidebar:: GraphViz

+   GraphViz is a prerequisite for running Smudge.
+If you installed Smudge from a .deb package, you should already have it.
+Otherwise, you may need to go get graphviz.
+If you don't have it, Smudge will exit with an error instead of generating code for you.

+In this tutorial, we'll create a simple pinball game.
+A pinball game has a start, a middle, and an end, and you can launch plungers, hit targets, knock bumpers, and go down the drain, so with everything that can happen, and all the ways it can happen, what better way to represent a pinball machine than with a state machine?

 .. figure:: 00_pinball.png
    :width: 500

-The drawing above shows a state diagram for this simple machine.
+The drawing above shows a state diagram for the beginnings of our pinball game.
 As you can see, it starts in the *idle* state.
 The *coin* event moves it to *run* and *drain* (when the ball falls through the drain) moves it back to idle.

 The Smudge source code for the above machine is shown below: